brandonxiang/svelteup/readme.md

 Please put a `svelteup.config.js` or `svelteup.config.ts` in the project root path.

-You can use preprocess and compileOptions.
+You can use preprocess and compilerOptions.
 Even you can compile svelte with `customElement:false`.

 ```javascript
 import sveltePreprocess from 'svelte-preprocess';